SuperGuy10/NLP_Final_Project/README.md

 # NLP_Project
 Music emotion prediction based on lyrics and probability
 ## Introduction
-This project is to try something in Natural Language Processing course farea.
+This project is to try something in Natural Language Processing.

 The goal is to distinguish happy and sad two emotions of entire lyric based on the initial experiments on a preliminary data set of 200 lyrics with different artists and genres which already being classified as happy or sad emotion.